Tribal and Indigenous Fire Tradition

 |0

-This work, Tribal and Indigenous Fire Tradition, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tribal and Indigenous Fire Tradition, by Andrew Avitt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.